Misisisisi/DietFromAtoZ/README.md

-# DietFromAtoZ :watermelon::avocado::pizza::green_salad::sushi::blueberries::croissant::hot_pepper::broccoli::eggplant:
+# DietFromAtoZ :watermelon::avocado::pizza:

-DietFromAdoZ is an application that helps in planning meals.
+:green_salad: DietFromAdoZ is an application that helps in planning meals.

-The user can calculate their BMI index and demand in accordance with the defined body shape goal.
+:sushi: The user can calculate their BMI index and demand in accordance with the defined body shape goal.

-The application allows you to plan energy-balanced meals.
+:blueberries: The application allows you to plan energy-balanced meals.

-You choose the products you want to eat and choose their grammage.
+:croissant: You choose the products you want to eat and choose their grammage.

-Finally, when you have planned all your meals, you can create a ready-made grocery list.
+:hot_pepper::broccoli::eggplant: